MPetovick/ZOMBIE_QR/README.md

 2. Scan all your ZOMBIE cards
 3. Move the ZOMBIE card if there are multiple players

+* The entire area must be scanned for it to be a valid move.

 - Weapon durability ratio is 1:1
 - Maximum health is 7
 - If you don't defeat the zombie, you lose 1 health